weremoose/hillsideprojects/_posts/2018-11-28-why-did-you-leave.md

   - image: images/why-did-you-leave_05.jpg
   - image: images/why-did-you-leave_06.jpg
 ---
 This is a publication made within the framework of _Searching for the European Roller_.
 Including archival material, photographs (both found and new), notes and thoughts, the publication begins its journey on Fårö in 1968 and continues through time and place toward southern latitudes in a search and understanding of a bird’s disappearance and departure.

 > Photo credits: Dan Lageryd and Hillside Projects.
+>

-> Why did you leave? is created with generous support from Helge Ax:sson Johnsons Stiftelse.
+> _Why Did You Leave?_ is created with generous support from Helge Ax:sson Johnsons Stiftelse.